Danny-Lenko/beta-portfolio/README.md

 - [Form.reset()](https://developer.mozilla.org/ru/docs/Web/API/HTMLFormElement/reset) - method to set,e.g., inputEl.value to "".
 - [Copy To Clipboard](https://stackoverflow.com/a/64422721/16906724) - helped me figure out how to copy content onclick for "Colors Generator".
 - [Show Time](https://stackoverflow.com/a/30245911/16906724) - article on date and time fetching.

+#### DOM Projects
+- [pageYOffSet](https://stackoverflow.com/a/28144651/16906724) - The answer helped me track the scroll event.
+- [month-days-number](https://stackoverflow.com/a/1184359/16906724) - how to find the number of days in a month.
+- [countdown-timer](https://www.educative.io/edpresso/how-to-create-a-countdown-timer-using-javascript) - this contains the text format tutorial to build the timer.
+- [prevent-refresh](https://stackoverflow.com/a/22772518/16906724) - how to prevent a page from refreshing after submitting a form.

+#### Roll Dice Game
+- [childNodes vs children](https://stackoverflow.com/questions/10381296/best-way-to-get-child-nodes) - the first answer in a "user-freindly" way explains the practical difference between childNodes and children properties.
+- [Element.children](https://developer.mozilla.org/en-US/docs/Web/API/Element/children) - the article about Element.children property on MDN.

+#### JS Projects (@andy)
+- [Find li index](https://stackoverflow.com/questions/18295673/javascript-find-li-index-within-ul) - This helped me build the To-Do app.
+- [Data from form to table](https://stackoverflow.com/questions/18295673/javascript-find-li-index-within-ul) - Has the answer how to do it with the plain JS.
+- [remove item from HTML collection](https://stackoverflow.com/questions/37311003/how-to-remove-an-item-from-htmlcollection) - Helped with the expense-tracker.
+- [Indexes Search By Clicking](https://stackoverflow.com/a/23528539/16906724) - finally this helped me figure out the way to fetch an index of an element or its relatives by clicking on it.

 #### From early projects
 - [Fetch input field content](https://stackoverflow.com/questions/11563638/how-do-i-get-the-value-of-text-input-field-using-javascript) - This article contains more info on methods to fetch value from an input feild.